-If your body has accumulated acid wastes, it is the bones which are targeted.
+If your body has accumulated acid wastes, it is the bones that are targeted.
 Puzzled why?
 As you all know that the bones are the greatest reservoirs of calcium, a potent alkalizer, the body system starts draining the calcium from the bones making them weak.

 Include plenty of calcium in your diet as recommended by your doctor.
 Sources of calcium include dairy products, soy, almonds, broccoli, etc. If your diet isn’t adequately supplying the calcium you need, take your doctor’s help for calcium supplements.
-It’s not enough if your focus is on calcium alone, because without adequate vitamin D, the absorption of calcium in the body can be hindered.
-And if you are thinking how to prevent this, it’s simple!
+It’s not enough if your focus is on calcium alone because, without adequate vitamin D, the absorption of calcium in the body can be hindered.
+And if you are thinking about how to prevent this, it’s simple!
 Expose yourself for some time to morning sunlight, take foods such as oily fish, egg yolk, or milk fortified with vitamin D.

 Get regular check-ups